Star Trek IV: The Voyage Home: Sound and music

 It was at Bennett's suggestion that Paramount studio heads asked Nimoy to create subtitles for the probe's transmission at the start of the film and for the climactic dialogue with the whales.
 Both Nimoy and Meyer were adamantly against using any subtitles, and they eventually prevailed.

-Nimoy and the other producers were unhappy with Mangini's attempts to create the probe's droning operating noise; after more than a dozen attempts, the sound designer finally asked Nimoy what he thought the probe should sound like.
+Nimoy and the other producers were unhappy with Mangini's attempts to create the probe's droning operating noise and, after more than a dozen attempts, the sound designer finally asked Nimoy what he thought the probe should sound like.
 Mangini recorded Nimoy's guttural "wub-wub-wub" response, distorted it with "just the tiniest bit of dressing", and used it as the final sound.

 The punk music during the bus scene was written by Thatcher after he learned that the sound for the scene would be by "Duran Duran, or whoever" and not "raw" and authentic punk.
 Thatcher collaborated with Mangini and two sound editors who were in punk bands to create their own music.
 They decided that punk distilled down to the sentiment of "I hate you", and wrote a song centered on the theme.
 Recording in the sound studio as originally planned produced too clean a sound, so they moved to the outside hallway and recorded the song in one take using cheap microphones to create a distorted sound.
 The song was also used in Paramount's Back to the Beach.